BehaviorTree/BehaviorTree.CPP/RoadmapDiscussion.md

 We know that NodeParameters are a mechanism to add "arguments" to a Node.

 It is possible to point to the entry of the BB, instead of parsing a static value.
-After few months, it became clear that this is the rule rather thatn the exception.
+After few months, it became clear that this is the rule rather than the exception.

 In probably 80-90% of the cases, NodeParameters are passed through the BB.

 Furthermore, `requiredNodeParameters` is already an effective way to automatically create a manifest.

-As a consequence, we may consider them already a valid implementation of an __input port__.
+As a consequence, we may consider NodeParameters a valid implementation of an __input port__.

-From a practical point of view, the user should encourage the user to use `TreeNode::getParam` as much as possible and deprecate `TreeNode::blackboard()::get`
+From a practical point of view, we should encourage the use of `TreeNode::getParam` as much as possible and deprecate `TreeNode::blackboard()::get`

 ### 2.2.1 Output Ports